-- Freezes implementation of the "75% rule," which is a criteria used to determine whether a hospital or unit qualifies as an inpatient rehabilitation facility (IRF) and thus for higher Medicare payments, at a 50% level for two years through June 30, 2007. - Allows facilities more time to comply with the 50% threshold.
-Those IRFs that failed to meet the 50% compliance threshold will be given an additional 6 months to meet the 50% threshold.
-If after 6 months the facility remains noncompliant, the Secretary would revoke its IRF status and collect any overpayments. - Calls for a study to identify and review the types of patients, medical conditions and rehabilitation providers that are unable to meet CMS' qualifications.
+- Sets implementation of the "75% rule," which is a criteria used to determine whether a hospital or unit qualifies as an inpatient rehabilitation facility (IRF) and thus for higher Medicare payments, at the 50% level through June 30, 2007. - Allows facilities more time to comply with the 50% threshold.
+Those IRFs that failed to meet the 50% compliance will be given an additional 6 months to meet this threshold.
+If after 6 months the facility remains noncompliant, the Secretary would revoke the facility's IRF status and collect any overpayments. - Calls for a study to identify and review the types of patients, medical conditions and rehabilitation providers that are unable to meet CMS' qualifications.
 Establishes a rehabilitation advisory council to provide advice and recommendations on the coverage of rehabilitation service sunder Medicare.